Peoples Temple in San Francisco: Media alliances

 In 1972, Jones first met Dr. Carlton Goodlett, publisher of the San Francisco newspaper The Sun Reporter, which was targeted towards African-American readers.
 The two encountered each other at political rallies and at Goodlett's medical practice.
 The Sun Reporter soon thereafter presented the Temple with a "Special Merit Award."
 Temple media advisor Michael Prokes, a former reporter for a CBS affiliate, dined with Sun Reporter editor Tom Fleming and spoke of harassment of the Temple by the CIA and FBI.

 The Temple and Goodlett soon forged an alliance, with Goodlett permitting the Temple to print its Peoples Forum newspaper on The Sun Reporters presses.
 The deal was profitable for The Sun Reporter, and Jones and Goodlett entered into another media venture to invest and reorganize the Norfolk, Virginia newspaper The Journal and Guide.
 The Peoples Forums first issue was published in 1973, with a large format issue first being published in 1976.

-While Jones hoped to build the Peoples Forum into San Francisco's third largest daily paper behind the San Francisco Chronicle and San Francisco Examiner, and grossly exaggerated the circulation of the paper at "600,000", the paper only modestly grew to a circulation of closer to 60,000.
+While Jones hoped to build the People's Forum into San Francisco's third largest daily paper behind the San Francisco Chronicle and San Francisco Examiner, and grossly exaggerated the circulation of the paper at "600,000", the paper only modestly grew to a circulation of closer to 60,000.
 While The Sun Reporter printed positive articles about the Temple, and despite his apparent close ties to Goodlett, Jones called the publisher a "Cadillac communist" behind his back.

 Jones also cultivated other media relationships.
 At the Chronicle, famed columnist Herb Caen was the Temple's most widely read media acquaintance, while city editor Steven Gavin attended Temple services along with a Chronicle reporter.
 Several reporters at local newspapers and television stations also spoke favorably of the Temple.

 Caen repeated some of Prokes' claims of orchestrated harassment by the CIA and FBI against the Temple in his columns.
 Jones also won the National Newspaper Publishers Association Man of the Year Award, given by the Black Press of America.
 The Temple also broadcast a weekly hour-long radio show that ran in several cities, including KFAX in San Francisco.

 The Temple carefully rehearsed any meetings Jones would have with reporters, staging visits to the Geary Boulevard facility, permitting reporters to see only specific parts of the building, and stationing Temple members in places to compliment the reporter.